Gene Nora Jessen: Biography

+Randy Lovelace, who was asked by NASA to help determine the suitability of women to participate in the space program.
+Lovelace had previously developed a battery of tests for NASA that were administered to the Mercury Seven.
+After passing the tests, Jessen was invited to participate in the next round of evaluations held in Pensacola, Florida.
+After her boss disapproved her request to travel to the next phase of testing, quit her job as a flight instructor.
+Days before travelling, she received a telegram stating that the Mercury 13 program was cancelled.

 Jessen went to work for Beechcraft in 1962 and moved to Wichita, Kansas.
 Jessen would pilot planes for demonstration purposes for the company.
 She later embarked on a 90-day cross-country flight with fellow pilot, Joyce Case, in a Beechcraft Musketeer airplane.
 She eventually was rated to fly the entire line of their aircraft.
 She met her husband, Bob Jessen, at Beechcraft and after their marriage, they moved to Boise, Idaho in 1967 where they established their own Beechcraft dealership.
+Jessen spent most of the 70s and 80s raising their son and daughter.
+Jessen also authored several books documenting the lives and achievements of female aviators.

 Jessen was on the women's advisory committee to the Federal Aviation Agency (FAA) and had been appointed by President Lyndon B. Johnson.
 Between 1988 and 1990, she was President of the Ninety-Nines.
 In 2007, Jessen and the other Mercury 13 women received honorary doctorates at the University of Wisconsin-Oshkosh (UWO).
 This was the first time they had been honored as a group.

 In 2017, Jessen began to experience macular degeneration in her left eye and was forced to stop flying.

+Jessen died on May 21, 2024, in Meridian, Idaho at the age of 87.